tagion/tagion/docs/gov/intro/jargonbusting.md

 **Subsystem:** a bespoke network of _nodes_ for a particular use-case, independent of the Tagion _Mainnet_ in terms of rules and settings.
 It hosts its own _database_ and sends regular hashed/encrypted status updates to the _Mainnet_ (for validation and notary functions, further explained below).
 Because of this, _Subsystems_ are here called "federated" with the Tagion _Mainnet_.

 **Database:** structured system to store, manage and retrieve data.
-Akin to a filing cabinet with labeled drawers, rather than to those records in the drawers.
+Akin to a filing cabinet with labeled drawers - rather than those records in the drawers.

 "DART" is the name of Tagion's custom-designed database system (further explained below) maintained in/by the Tagion _node_ software